ZerksisMistry/Project_GPT-3.5_LLM/README.md

 - **Historical Overview:** <p align="justify"> From the Turing Test's inception to today's advances, chart the journey of machine comprehension.</p>
 - **Research Gap:** <p align="justify"> Our study targets an unexplored niche: LLMs' strategy and self-explanation in games.</p>
 - **LLM Impact:** <p align="justify"> Recent literature underscores LLMs' transformative potential across varied sectors.</p>
-- **Explainability in AI:** <p align="justify"> AI's explainability is emerging, but methods to assess LLMs need to be more comprehensive for better understanding of the capabilites of the LLMs.</p>
+- **Explainability in AI:** <p align="justify"> AI's explainability is emerging, but methods to assess LLMs need to be more comprehensive for better understanding of the capabilities of the LLMs.</p>
-- **Towards AGI:** <p align="justify"> Lastly, discussions around Artificial General Intelligence, or AGI, are abundant but often speculative.
+- **Towards AGI:** <p align="justify"> Lastly, discussions about Artificial General Intelligence, or AGI, are abundant but often speculative.
 The literature revealed a need for empirical evidence to support claims and theories about AGI’s potential and challenges.</p>

-**Methodology:** <p align="justify"> Methodology encompasses diverse LLM evaluations, strategic gameplay tests, zero-shot math task automations, in-depth GPT-3.5 prompt assessments, specific evaluation metrics, and insights into OpenAI's LLM framework.</p>
+**Methodology:** <p align="justify"> Methodology encompasses diverse LLM evaluations, strategic gameplay tests, zero-shot maths task automations, in-depth GPT-3.5 prompt assessments, specific evaluation metrics, and insights into OpenAI's LLM framework.</p>

 **Analysis:** <p align="justify"> In-depth evaluation of gameplay strategies and explanatory capabilities of LLMs.</p>